Albertbz/BlockManager/README.md

 each type of texture.

 ### Recipe
-For the recipe you have to provide both a file specifying what blocks to use as well as an image showing how to craft the block.
+For the recipe you have to provide a file specifying what blocks to use.
 If you use the in-game recipe generator button, then you can simply press the "Load most recently generated recipe" button and the recipe materials to the right should update accordingly.
-You do however have to manually choose a recipe picture (I recommend taking a picture in-game while you hold the recipe before you press the "generate recipe file" button in the suitcase).
-Don't forget to crop the image so that it is 512x512 pixels!

 The recipe part looks like this:
 ![Image of recipe part](readme_images/6.png)